- London, New Bond Street

-Nima Sagharchi was appointed Director of Middle Eastern, Islamic and South Asian Art in 2018, having joined Bonhams in 2014 as Head of Modern and Contemporary Middle Eastern Art department.
+Nima Sagharchi was appointed Group Head of Middle Eastern, Islamic and South Asian Art in 2022.
+He joined Bonhams in 2014 to re-establish the Modern Middle Eastern Art department.
 Since 2018, he has managed the Islamic and South Asian Art teams.
 Nima also heads the Digital Art category.

-During his four years as Head of Modern and Contemporary Middle Eastern Art, Nima has been responsible for curating Bonhams biannual sales of Arab and Iranian art, notably organizing landmark auctions of Egyptian, Iraqi and Lebanese modernism which were the first of their kind - which saw numerous works being acquired by major regional institutions and museums.
-His auctions have broken over 40 artists' records to date, including twice for the most valuable Arab artwork sold anywhere over the past six years, Mahmoud Said's L'ile Heureuse for £1.2 million in 2017 and Le Chomeur for £1.22 million in 2020.
+During his tenure as Head of Modern & Contemporary Middle Eastern Art, Nima was responsible for curating Bonham's biannual sales of Arab and Iranian art, notably organising landmark auctions of Egyptian, Iraqi and Lebanese modernism - the first of their kind - which saw numerous works being acquired by major regional institutions and museums.
+His auctions have broken over 40 artists' records to date, including twice for the most valuable Arab artwork sold outside the region with Mahmoud Said's L'ile Heureuse for £1.2 million in 2017 and Le Chomeur for £1.22 million in 2020.

 In the Islamic and Indian Art category, Nima oversees a vibrant sales calendar with exceptional results for works of Indian and Persian origin, as well as strong private sales activity.
 He negotiated the private sale of one of the most valuable Umayyad objects ever sold, acquired by a major Gulf institution.